flame-engine/awesome-flame/README.md

 - Dino Run! - [Android](https://play.google.com/store/apps/details?id=io.github.epsi95.dinorun), - You are already familiar with this game, you can play it in Chrome when there is no internet.
 I just added a little color to it.
 Also you can shout to make the little cute Dino to jump, isn't that cool?.
 By [Probhakar Sarkar](https://github.com/epsi95)

+#### Puzzle Games

+- Tile Paths - [Android](https://play.google.com/store/apps/details?id=com.naslausky.tile_paths) - Drag the tiles and find the best path to make your character collect all items while avoiding the enemy.
+With 10 different stages you can challenge your friends to see who gets the best highscore in every one of them.
+By [Naslausky](https://github.com/naslausky)

 ## Non-English Content

 - [Mandarin Chinese (中文)](https://github.com/flame-engine/awesome-flame/blob/main/CONTENT_ZH.md)